segunsub/lesson-0/README.md

 Exercise 4:What actually happens and why?
   The console log in lab.js was logged onces, But I got the same object logged everytime i console logged in marcy.js.
 This was because every call to require lab.js were all returning the same object and the lab.js file was read onces.
+Exercise 5: What is the client and what is the server in this exercise?
+  The client is my browser requesting the Html page from the server I created.
+The server sends the page as a Strings.